-(1) The efficiency of the transmission shall be 0.95 or can be a manufacturer specified value for fixed gear or 2-gear transmissions.
+The efficiency of the transmission shall be 0.95 or can be a manufacturer specified value for the test hybrid powertrain for fixed gear or 2-gear transmissions.
 The manufacturer shall then provide all relevant information and its justification to the type approval or certification authority.

-(2) The efficiency of the final reduction gear shall be 0.95 or can be a manufacturer specified value.
-The manufacturer shall then provide all relevant information and its justification to the type approval or certification authority.

 A.9.6.2.12.
+Transmission gear ratio

+The gear ratios of the (shift) transmission shall have the manufacturer specified values for the test hybrid powertrain.

+A.9.6.2.13.
+Transmission gear inertia

+The inertia of each gear of the (shift) transmission shall have the manufacturer specified value for the test hybrid powertrain.

+A.9.6.2.14.
 Clutch maximum transmitted torque